cssu/firstyearguide/FYG.md

 In previous years, students would be able to access the Professional Experience Year Co-op Program (or PEY for short) - in short, this was a program where students finishing their 2nd or 3rd years could work for a 12-16 month period at a relevant company for experience and, of course, money!
 In recent years, however, this has been replaced with ASIP.

-ASIP is a program led by the ArtSci; after completion of your first year of studies (4.0 - 8.5 credits completed), full-time students can apply to the ASIP stream; while not exclusive for CS students, I will note that there are a great many resources dedicated specifically to help CS students secure research and employment opportunities and the population is overwhelming composed of CS students.
+ASIP is a program led by the Arts & Science Department (like a bigger umbrella department which looks over CS).
+After completion of your first year of studies (4.0 - 8.5 credits completed), full-time students can apply to the ASIP stream; while not exclusive for CS students, I will note that there are a great many resources dedicated specifically to help CS students secure research and employment opportunities and the population is overwhelming composed of CS students.
 ASIP's big draw is mainly access to the U of T Job Portal as well as their many professional resources; we're talking resume reviews, industry nights, recruiter events, networking fairs - you name it and ASIP has it.
 Do note that once you are in the ASIP stream, you will be subject to extra fees and that you will have to take two extra ASIP courses (although these are very light in terms of workload).